The ‘Needs to Know’

 Map of the route:

-So what can we tell you about this short walk?
-Well the countryside in this area is quite hilly for Northamptonshire & the two villages we’ll visit are quiet & unspoilt
+The countryside in this area is quite hilly for Northamptonshire & the two villages we’ll visit are quiet & unspoilt

 Litchborough, our starting point, is a small village about 10 miles south west of Northampton and 5 miles west of Towcester, just 2 miles off the A5, although it is a world away from the hustle & bustle.